 26 Apr Anti -Inflammatory foods

-What does an anti-inflammatory diet do?
+Anti-Inflammatory diet Role is diversified.
+How?
 Your immune system becomes activated when your body recognizes anything that is foreign—such as an invading microbe, plant pollen, or chemical.
 This often triggers a process called inflammation.
 Intermittent bouts of inflammation directed at truly threatening invaders protect your health.

 One of the most powerful tools to combat inflammation comes not from the pharmacy, but from the grocery store.